 The recruitment market in STEM fields is impacted by a wide range of factors, some long-standing, some seasonal, and some are caused by unexpected occurrences (like a pandemic)!
 However, for STEM organisations to ensure they have a strong future, they should aim to reignite their recruitment initiatives and hire great talent to innovate and support their business.
 That’s not to say you shouldn’t also nurture and retain your current STEM workforce – far from it!
 But a great talent attraction strategy will impact your retention rates too, which is handy!
-One of the best ways to do this is through offering competitive STEM salary rates.
-To help you set salary ranges that are in line with the market average, we’ve prepped a mini STEM salary guide!
+One of the best ways to do this is through offering competitive STEM field salary rates.
+To help you set STEM field salaries that are in line with the market average, we’ve prepped a mini STEM salary guide!

 How should you establish salary ranges for STEM positions?